-As of June 30, 2020, the State of Alaska ("State") had approximately \$624.9 million in General Obligation debt outstanding all in fixed rate mode.
-The State has issued all authorized general obligation bonds as of August 2020.
+As of June 30, 2021, the State of Alaska ("State") had approximately \$663.0 million in General Obligation debt outstanding all in fixed rate mode.
+The State's general obligation bonds are being repaid at the rate of \$40.1 to \$50.1 million per year over each of the next ten years.
+The State has issued all of the authority to sell general obligation bonds as of July 2020.
 Between 1981 and 2003 the State didn't authorize any general obligation bonds.
 This lack of use of bonds was in part due to significant issuance in the 10-year period from 1975 to 1984 when the amount of general obligation debt outstanding increased from \$392 million to \$946 million combined with the volatile nature of the State's unrestricted general fund revenue which declined precipitously in 1987.
 This led to a State preference for pay-go funding as a primary source of capital during years of higher revenue generation and almost no capital spending in years of lower revenue generation.
-In the 18 years since 2002 the state has authorized just five general obligation bond propositions.
-It is likely that if State revenues become less volatile and are approximately equal to expenses as the State begins relying on investment income that additional use of general obligation bonds may materialize.
+In the 19 years since 2002 the state has authorized just five general obligation bond propositions.
+It is likely that if State revenues become less volatile and are approximately equal to expenses as the State begins relying on revenue sources other than those tied to Alaska North Slope oil price and production that additional use of general obligation bonds may materialize.

-As of June 30, 2020, the State had additional net tax supported debt of approximately \$20.6 million in Certificates of Participation and \$182.6 million of capital lease obligations securitized through political subdivisions that were authorized by Alaska Law.
+As of June 30, 2021, the State had additional net tax supported debt of approximately \$18.7 million in Certificates of Participation (COP) and \$172.1 million of capital lease obligations securitized through political subdivisions that were authorized by Alaska Law.
+The State's COPs and capital lease obligations are being repaid at the aggregate rate of between \$14.0 million and \$19.5 million per year over each of the next ten years.

 Rating agencies have historically highlighted the State's conservative financial management, citing a low debt burden and sizable reserve amounts necessary to offset shifts in the price or production of oil.
-While the State has relied on North Slope oil production for revenues for the last 44 years, there are potential long-term alternatives in the development of natural gas resources, mineral production, implementation of a State wide broad based tax, or defined methodology for use of earnings of the Permanent Fund to offset costs of government services.
-In fiscal year 2019, the transfer from the Earnings Reserve of the Permanent Fund was classified as UGF for the first time, but without a clear direction for how the revenue should be split between paying for government services or the PFD.
-This lack of clarity resulted in extended budget discussions in 2019 and has persisted through both the fiscal year 2020 and 2021 budgeting process.
+While the State has relied on North Slope oil production for revenues for the last 45 years, there are potential long-term alternatives in the development of natural gas resources, mineral production, implementation of a State broad based tax, or defined methodology for use of earnings of the Permanent Fund to offset costs of government services.
+In fiscal year 2019, the transfer from the Earnings Reserve of the Permanent Fund were classified as UGF for the first time, but without a clear direction for how the revenue should be split between paying for government services or the PFD.
+This lack of clarity has resulted in extended budget development debate beginning in 2019 that have persisted through fiscal year 2022's budget process.